 Simply put, a domain name is a set of symbols — letters, dashes, dots, digits — that are used to identify a website.
 You use them daily when browsing online; Google.com is the domain name of Google.

 Now, it takes a lot of planning and inspiration to create a catchy, memorable, and marketable domain name.
-Serious research and insight is needed to get it right, but the scope of this article is limited to facts about domains, as curated by the website hosting gurus over at Hostingtribunal.
+Serious research and insight is needed to get it right, but the scope of this article is limited to facts about domains, as curated by the web hosting services gurus over at Hostingtribunal.

 So, sit back and enjoy some fun and critical facts about domains.